Benchmark ยท Support benchmarks

 When the evidence sits across the stack, Zendesk, Intercom and RetentBase vs Gainsight usually provide the source data or adjacent buying context that makes the pattern real.
 Related pages such as Support escalation rate before churn, Support response benchmark and Support-driven churn analysis help the team check whether the issue is isolated or part of a broader retention pattern.

-Most SaaS teams already collect churn evidence somewhere.
-The problem is that it stays split across cancellation flows, billing tools, CRM notes, support systems, and spreadsheets.
-RetentBase is designed to give that evidence one structured review workflow.
+RetentBase is a cancellation review system for subscription SaaS teams.
+It gives the team a hosted cancellation flow, churn issue detection, and a decision queue for repeat cancellation reasons.
 RetentBase turns support escalation benchmark from a static benchmark question into an operating view of which churn issue deserves attention, who owns it, and what to check next week.

 Support escalation benchmark matters only if it changes what the team reviews next.